ill-am/Giggle-A-Day/docs/focus/AETHER_GUI_Buttons.md

 - Automatic preview trigger
   **Current Status**: ❌ FAIL - API connection issues

+**Canonical flow note:** The `Generate` action should be treated as a canonical flow.
+Extract its core logic into a shared function (for example, `generateAndPreview(prompt)`) and have other UI controls reuse it rather than re-implementing the flow.

 ### 4. Preview Button

 **Purpose**: Display current content in preview format